WSAW-TV: History

 On July 1, 2015, Gray bought the non-license assets of the market's Fox affiliate WFXS-DT (channel 55, owned by Davis Television, LLC).
-Due to Federal Communications Commission (FCC) ownership restrictions, a new low-power station (WZAW-LD channel 33) was established to become the area's Fox affiliate.
-All of WFXS' program streams including WFXS's existing PSIP channel numbering were then moved to the low-power outlet.
+Due to Federal Communications Commission (FCC) ownership restrictions, a new low-power station (WZAW-LD, channel 33) was established to become the area's Fox affiliate.
+All of WFXS's program streams including WFXS's existing virtual channel numbering were then moved to the low-power outlet.
 Subsequently, WFXS ceased broadcasting after nearly sixteen years on-the-air and its studios on North 3rd Street in Wausau were shut down.

 In consenting to the interference that would be caused by WZAW operating under special temporary authority on channel 31 (the same RF channel as WFXS) rather than its licensed channel 33, Davis Television stated that it would return the WFXS license to the FCC for cancellation following the sale.
 In August 2015, WSAW launched a prime time newscast on the Fox outlet known as WZAW News at 9.
 This half-hour broadcast offers direct competition to WAOW's thirty-minute, weeknight-only news airing at the same time on its CW digital subchannel (which aired on WFXS before July 1, 2015).

 On October 1, 2015, the station began using its new studio.
 It was the first upgrade in a decade and took months to finish.
 The new studio includes two new state-of-the art sets: one each for WSAW and WZAW.
 Eventually, the WZAW-LD simulcast on WSAW's third subchannel was upgraded to high definition to provide full-market access to Fox programming in HD.

+On February 1, 2021, Gray announced that they would purchase Quincy Media's radio and TV properties for $925 million.
+At the time, Quincy owned WAOW in the market, so Gray had agreed to divest WAOW and its Wisconsin sister stations to Allen Media Group for $380 million on April 29 in order to satisfy FCC requirements.
+WSAW added The CW as a subchannel on August 2, 2021.